 This specific case will not simply go away.
-There will be reviews from all sides published.
+Following on, there will be reviews from all sides published.
 DeepMind have already published their first “independent review” panel annual report in July.

 Rosamund campaigns for patients’ involvement in healthcare, and her recommendations to DeepMind were underpinned by the principle that “at every level where clinicians have influence, ensure patients do too.”